 In order to become a smart investor there are specific ‘do’s’ and ‘don’ts’ you should consider.
-You can download the full guide here.

 For each investment you have, you'll receive periodic transaction statements showing the value of your investments and the fees and taxes paid.
 Store these records in a safe place so that you can easily lay your hands on them for accounting and tax purposes.

 Good record keeping is an essential part of investing.
 Treat your paperwork like your best friend and it will save you from stress in the future.

 You may also wish to monitor your portfolio by looking at websites or newspapers.
 You don't have to check every day, but it's easy to check the price of shares and units in investments such as managed funds and KiwiSaver funds.

 If you have invested for the long term, don't be too concerned by short-term ups and downs.

 The world changes and so do you.
 That's why successful investors review their plans regularly.
 The rule of thumb is to revisit your investment plan at least once a year.